-To install Arm Compiler for HPC (including Arm Performance Libraries):
+Download and install Arm Compiler for HPC and Arm Performance Libraries

-- Expand the Development Tools option in the list of products available to you.
-Under Arm HPC Tools, select Arm Compiler for HPC.
+Expand the Development Tools option in the list of products available to you.
+Under Arm Server and HPC Tools, select Arm Compiler for HPC.

 Extract the downloaded package: